South West Wales Brain Injury Group

 Amy Seppman, Marketing Director, JCP Solicitors

-Assistant Events Co-ordinator & Survivors’ Champion
+Survivors’ Champion

-Gareth gained a BSc (Hons) in Mechanical Design and Manufacture and was working in Engineering as a Trainee Manager for a Structural Steelwork company.
-His life changed suddenly in Feb 2007, when at 25, he suffered a Traumatic Brain Injury.
 Thanks to all the excellent support he had from family, friends and the TBI team at Morriston hospital, as well as other professionals and organisations such as Headway Swansea and Swansea Vale Resource Centre, he made a good recovery.
 He is determined to persevere, never give up and continue trying the best he can.
 Gareth was a very sporty, active outdoor person and was very fit, which also helped with his recovery.
 He is now back driving and working again.
-In the last few years, Gareth has been mentoring people who have suffered a TBI or a stroke, passing on his knowledge and experience of what helped him and how he now works to the best of his abilities.
-This helps give them the best chance of returning to normal life, with the goal of returning to work one day.

 Sponsorship Co-ordinator

-Paula Lewis, Group Senior Nurse at Fieldbay Ltd
+Paula Lewis, Group Senior Nurse, Fieldbay Ltd

-paula-lewisPaula qualified as a Registered Mental Health Nurse (RMN) in 1986 and has worked in NHS acute clinical settings and the independent sector as a Senior Nurse ever since.
-Paula commenced her current employment in Fieldbay in 1998 and works as the Group Senior Nurse and Responsible Individual for all the Nursing/Residential and Domiciliary care settings and oversees and develops the Company’s day to day operational plans.
-Paula’s current job involves supporting the Fieldbay clinical MDT’s (Nurses (RMN/RGN/LD), Physiotherapists, O/T’s, Psychologists, Psychiatrist and PBM teams)and Managers, with supporting individuals who have complex mental health needs and sometimes accompanying physical needs, learning disabilities, eating disorders, dementia and young onset dementia, acquired and traumatic brain injury and neurological disabilities.
+Paula qualified as a Registered Mental Health Nurse (RMN) in 1986 and has worked in NHS acute clinical settings and the independent sector since 1998 as a Senior Nurse, Director and responsible Individual.
+Paula commenced her current employment in Fieldbay in 1998 and works as the Group Senior Nurse and Responsible Individual for all the Nursing and Residential services.
+Paula oversees the company operational plans, supporting the Fieldbay clinical MDTs Nurses RMN/RGN/LD, Physiotherapists, O/T’s, Psychologists, Psychiatrist and PBM teams and Managers, with supporting individuals who have complex mental health needs and sometimes accompanying physical needs, learning disabilities, eating disorders, dementia and young onset dementia, acquired and traumatic brain injury and neurological disabilities.